 Otocinclus fish, Amano shrimp, and Nerite snails will be your vanguard force against algae.
 This algae eating crew will take care of it for you in absolute majority cases.
 And what is the most important part here – they are peaceful creatures and can be kept together without problems.

 This is not our case.
 We need to know details and I would like to repeat it once again that this time we are creating a clean-up crew.
-In this way, they can compensate each other’s weakness and strengthen their qualities.
-We do not want our shrimp, snail or fish got eaten and we want them to work tirelessly day by day 24/7.
+In this way, they can compensate for each other’s weaknesses and strengthen their qualities.
+We do not want our shrimp, snail, or fish got eaten and we want them to work tirelessly day by day 24/7.